Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/integration-with-post-processing.md

 ## Enabling Post-processing

 In order to use post-processing you have enable it by toggling the `Post Processing` in the camera and add a [Volume](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@10.0/manual/Volumes.html) component.
-You can add post-processing effects to your Camera in the same way you add any other [Volume Override](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@6.9/manual/Volume-Components.html).
+You can add post-processing effects to your Camera by adding [Volume Overrides](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@10.0/manual/VolumeOverrides.html).

 ![](Images/post-proc/camera-post-processing.jpg)